No items found.

 Quantitative research

 involves the process of objectively collecting and analysing numerical data to describe, predict, or control variables of interest.
-The goals of quantitative research are to test causal relationships between variables, make predictions, and generalize results to wider populations.
+The goals of quantitative research are to test causal relationships between variables, make predictions, and generalise results to wider populations.

 In this article, we’ll explore how qualitative surveys stack up against quantitative surveys, to help you decide which methodology will best help your people (to help your business)